 - Preheat oven to 400 degrees F. Toss broccoli in oil and season with salt and pepper.
 Transfer to a baking sheet and roast until golden brown and softened slightly, about 15 - 20 minutes.

 - When broccoli is done, remove from oven and transfer to mixing bowl.
-Add quinoa, drizzle with lemon juice and toss to combine.
+Add quinoa and almonds, and toss to combine.

 - Pour dressing over broccoli-quinoa mixture and stir until evenly coated.